Cara Smithwick, Executive Director, BS, MLIS, NBCT

 Jennifer Faulkner graduated from the University of South Carolina in 2015 where she studied public relations and received her BA in Journalism and Mass Communications.

-Jennifer has a background in nonprofit association membership services, event planning, marketing, and strategic social media communication.
+Jennifer is passionate about using communication strategies to tell the stories of organizations and the impacts on the people they serve.
+She has a background in nonprofit communications including event planning, marketing, strategic social media communication, fundraising, and association membership services.
 Prior to working at Beginnings SC, Jennifer spent four years with the S.C.
-Press Association coordinating member services and communications.
+Press Association coordinating member services and communications for newspaper journalists across the state.

-When she’s not in the office, Jennifer enjoys checking out local restaurants & events, cooking, being a plant mom, and taking walks with her boyfriend and their chihuahua mix Oscar.
+When she’s not in the office, Jennifer enjoys checking out local restaurants & events, testing new recipes, being a plant mom, and taking walks with her boyfriend and their chihuahua mix Oscar.

 Deborah Glass, Hearing Screening Program Manager